PROJECTSAMIR/PROJECTS.A.M.I.R/Introduction.md

 1. [Chapter 1: The Revival](TheRevival.md) — From six years dormant to first spark of life
 2. [Chapter 2: The Setup](TheSetup.md) — Building the workspace and environment
-3. .[Chapter 3: IT Works](ITWorks.md) Lab setup, VM deployment, and security hardening
+3. [Chapter 3: IT Works](ITWorks.md) - Lab setup, VM deployment, and security hardening

 ---